HonorLock/moodle-plugin/README.md

 - Plugin Installation and Configuration

 ## LTI Configuration
 The LTI (Learning Tools Interoperability) will serve as the interface for instructors to access and configure the Honorlock proctoring system for exams.
-To accomplish this, three steps are required:
+To accomplish this, the following steps are required:
 1) Setting up an LTI external tool
 2) Adding the tool to each course where proctoring is desired
+3) Installing the plugin
-3) External Service Configuration and User Access
+4) External Service Configuration and User Access

 ### Create the LTI External Tool
 - Login as an admin in Moodle